vuejs/rfcs/active-rfcs/0045-in-tag-comments.md

 ## Attribute semantics

 Comments do not affect the existing order-dependent semantics for attributes.
-Since comments are not inserted into `ElementNode.props`, existing attribute and directive transforms can continue to iterate props as attributes and directives.
+Existing attribute and directive transforms can continue to apply the same attribute-order rules.

 <!-- prettier-ignore -->
 ```html